Eugenio Donato

 Eugenio Donato (17 August 1937 – 19 September 1983) was an Armenian-Italian deconstructionist, literary critic, and "philosophical critic".
 Raised in Egypt, and educated in France, he played an important role in teaching Americans how to read post-structural theory.

 He edited, with Richard A. Macksey, the book The Structuralist Controversy: The Languages of Criticism and the Sciences of Man.

-Donato died on September 19, 1983, aged 56.
+Donato died on September 19, 1983, aged 46.
+His book The Script of Decadence: Essays on the Fictions of Flaubert and the Poetics of Romanticism was published posthumously by Oxford University Press in 1993.
+His archives are held at the University of California, Irvine.